Danny White (athletic director): University at Buffalo

 White's first athletic director position was for the Buffalo Bulls, where he was at the forefront of Buffalo's rebranding to become "New York's big time athletics department".
 He initiated a long-term capital funding project to develop Buffalo's athletic facilities, notoriety, reputation, and stature to represent the State of New York.
 During his time as Athletic Director, White restructured Buffalo's athletic department through its management and coaches.
 His most notable change was the replacement of Reggie Witherspoon for Bobby Hurley, a former 2-time NCAA champion with Duke University and son of star coach Bob Hurley.

 White's coaching hires also included Lance Leipold and Nate Oats at Buffalo.
 His coaching hires drew national attention from Andy Staples, citing him as the best AD in hiring.
 His tenure at UB was a rousing success.

 University of Central Florida

 In November 2015, White was hired as the athletic director of the UCF Knights, replacing interim AD George O'Leary (who replaced previous AD Todd Stansbury).
 In the position, White also was the executive vice president for the University of Central Florida Athletics Association, the private non-profit corporation that is responsible for the administration and financial management of the UCF Knights athletic programs.
 As UCF's director of athletics, White oversaw the hiring of a new head football coach, Scott Frost, and was given responsibility of raising over $70 million in athletic facility construction and upgrades.
 In addition to Frost's hiring, White's administration also oversaw the hiring of current men's basketball coach Johnny Dawkins, baseball coach Greg Lovelady, and Frost's successor Josh Heupel.

 In 2016, he and South Florida Bulls AD Mark Harlan oversaw the creation of an official "War on I–4" competition series, rebranding the long-running unofficial rivalry between the two schools.
 UCF had a record 25-game win streak during White's tenure.
-Among the highlights in Orlando included...